defnullx/defnullx/README.md

 I'm also writting a series of articles about software development to Revelo Community Network.

-Have cool discoveries and Ask me anything.
+Have cool discoveries and ask me anything.
 I will do my best to answer.

 ⌐◨-◨